 - (1) Landscape plans: H30A and H30B dwellings may submit landscape plans in the form of a H30A and H30B landscape data table, on a form provided by the Town at time of permit application for review.
 This form shall include the required minimum landscape requirements, specifications and acceptable plant material choices to be chosen by the applicant.
 After the applicant has submitted a completed and signed form, a review of the form will be done to verify that all the requirements have been met.
-Landscape drawings are not required for H30A and H30B dwellings, however, plans are recommended. - (2) General landscape treatment: Trees, turf grass, groundcover, shrubs and other decorative landscape material shall be used to cover all disturbed ground not covered by building and paving; with Florida Friendly to be a minimum of 20 percent of the open space of the site. - (3) Shrub and tree requirements:
+Landscape drawings are not required for H30A and H30B dwellings, however, plans are recommended. - (2) General landscape treatment: Trees, turf grass, groundcover, shrubs and other decorative landscape material shall be used to cover all disturbed ground not covered by building and paving; with Florida Friendly to be a minimum of 2030 percent of the area of open space of the site.
+For purposes of calculating this percentage, the area of Florida Friendly landscaping shall include the estimated tree canopy of any trees at time of planting.

+(3) Shrub and tree requirements:

 - (a) A minimum of five trees of two different species and 25 shrubs shall be planted per lot.
 On corner lots an additional one tree and 10 shrubs shall be required.
 For all lots larger than 8,000 square feet in area, additional shrubs and trees shall be provided at the rate of one tree and ten shrubs per 2,000 square feet of lot area; however, there shall be no more than 15 trees and 100 shrubs required per acre. - (b) Where possible, a minimum of two trees shall be required in the front of the lot.
-Shrubs shall be incorporated in a manner on the site so as to be a visual screen for mechanical equipment or other accessories to the residence. - (c) The required shade tree in this subsection shall be a minimum of 30 percent at an overall height of 12 feet to 14 feet with a minimum canopy spread of five feet and a DBH of 21⁄2 inches.
+Shrubs shall be incorporated in a manner on the site so as to be a visual screen for mechanical equipment or other accessories to the residence.

+- (c) The required shade tree in this subsection shall be a minimum of 30 percent at an overall height of 12 feet to 14 feet with a minimum canopy spread of five feet and a DBH of 21⁄2 inches.
 The small trees can be a maximum of 30 percent at 12 to 14 feet and minimum canopy spread of six feet and DBH of 21⁄2 inches.
 Palm trees shall have a minimum of six feet of grey wood or clear wood and are counted as three for one (unless from the one for one list) and total palms can not make up more than 40 percent of the total trees. - (d) Street trees are required and additional to this subsection.
 Refer to plant material section for street tree requirements.

 [Ord.
 No. 1558, § 2(Exh.
-A), 6-8-10-10; Ord.
+A), 8-10-10; Ord.
 No. 19-1696, § 2, 6-11-19]